SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </tbody>
 </table>

 After reading the first token, we reach state 6.
-The parser state looks like the following.
+The parser state now looks like this.

 <table class="table table-bordered">
   <thead>